-Quality time with the family; and the rest of the day fretting over the never-ending chores while wondering the meaning of life.
+Quality time with the family, and the rest of the day fretting over the never-ending chores while wondering about the meaning of life.

 Since the probability of squeezing in all in 24 hours is “likely never”, we vaguely pick straightforward jobs and leave the rest for the next day.

 And the cycle repeats.
 What if I told you there is an effective way to optimize your time?
 Don’t worry, I don’t intend to encourage following Nero Wolfe’s meticulous routine.
 (There’s a reason the guy is a fictional character).

 Instead, I will share an incredible technique you can organize, customize and bring positive productivity to your lifestyle.

 What is Time Blocking?